-In unpatrolled beaches, surfers tend to trust their personal knowledge and their floatation crafts, i.e., their surfboards.
+On unpatrolled beaches, surfers tend to rely on their personal knowledge and their floatation crafts, i.e., their surfboards.
 However, rip currents will move anything and anyone.

 If maritime conditions suddenly change, new channels of water will flow, pushing you to new areas.
 If you're tired after two hours of waves, a rip will certainly defeat you for good.

 If you get caught in a rip current, you've got four rational alternatives.
 First, stay afloat and signal for help.
-Then if possible, swim towards the side of the rip, having in mind that rips are quite narrow.
+Then, if possible, swim towards the side of the rip, keeping in mind that rips are quite narrow.

 If you still can't get out of the rip, look for whitewater and breaking waves.

 "Whitewater is good because it means the water is shallower, and you may be able to stand up.
 Whitewater will also bring you back to shore.
-When it comes to most rips, 'white is nice, green is mean'", adds the rip current specialist Rob Brander.
+When it comes to most rips, 'white is nice, green is mean'," adds Brander.

 Finally, if you just can't get out, let the rip take you out the back until it stops.
-Then you'll be able to swim back to the beach through alternative paths.
+Then you'll be able to swim back to the beach an alternative way.

 Fixed rips are the most common ocean rips.
 It sits in deep channels snuggled between shallow sand bars.
-They can stay in the sam place for days, weeks and even months.
+These currents can stay in the same place for days, weeks, and even months.
 Fixed rips appear as dark gaps of calmer water between breaking waves and whitewater.